White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - More pleasant tactile feel

-Best for: Especially beautiful on yellow and rose gold.
+Best for: Especially beautiful on yellow and rose.

 Minimalism